Mr Joseph Onoja Ogbe

 Abstract

-Microlastics are fragments with distinct size less than 5mm from a broken down large pieces of plastics.
-It has become a global health concern due to their omnipresence in the environment with unidentified hazards to organisms.
-Their inert nature have resulted to their accumulation in the environment, and have been studied to be carriers for heavy metals.
-Microplastics exhibit various interactive outcomes, although, these interactions are not well known, particularly the mechanisms behind these reactions and the risk the organisms are exposed to.
+Microplastics are fragments with distinct sizes less than 5mm from broken-down large pieces of plastics.
+It has become a global health concern due to its omnipresence in the environment with unidentified hazards to organisms.
+Their inert nature has resulted in their accumulation in the environment, and they have been studied to be carriers of heavy metals.
+Microplastics exhibit various interactive outcomes, although these interactions are not well known, particularly the mechanisms behind these reactions and the risk the organisms are exposed to.

 This study will prompt the possibility of diverse publishable projects.
-Possible projects from this research includes but not limited to;
+Possible projects from this research include but are not limited to;

-• Assess the presence of heavy metals from plastics and vehicular emission
+• Assess the presence of heavy metals in plastics and vehicular emission

-Moreover, this analysis will aid knowledge of the sources, routes, and ecological risks of MPs and heavy metals.
+Moreover, this analysis will aid knowledge of MPs and heavy metals' sources, routes, and ecological risks.

 • Research degree: PhD